Heikowi/HWIFileDownload/README.md

 ### Refresh

-By pulling down the table view, the contents are refreshed.
+By pulling down the table view, the content is refreshed.
 All items with incomplete data resume download.

 ### Background